The Used: Heartwork (2018–2021)

-Toxic Positivity, Medz, and Bert solo album (2021–present)
+Toxic Positivity, Medz, and 25th anniversary (2021–present)

 The band recorded 11 songs in 11 days in October 2021 and 10 songs in 10 days in February 2023 for their next album.
 The single "Fuck You" was released on October 21, 2022.
 Another single, "People Are Vomit", was released on February 17, 2023.
 The album's lead single, "Numb", was released on April 20, 2023.
 "Giving Up" was released as the second single on May 17, 2023.
 The album, Toxic Positivity, was released May 19, 2023.
 The remaining songs from the session were released on a B-sides compilation album called Medz on June 21, 2024.

-McCracken released a solo pop album titled Robbietheused on October 25, 2024.
+McCracken released a self-titled solo album, under the moniker Robbietheused, on October 25, 2024.
+In 2025, the band undertook a world tour commemorating 25 years as a band, performing their first three albums in full across a variety of cities and countries.
+The band also announced two of their biggest-ever shows for 2026: A show at the Hollywood Bowl with My Chemical Romance, marking their first show together in over 20 years, as well as a symphonic show at the Sydney Opera House.

 Musical style and influences

-The Used's sound has been described as a blend of "feral rage" and "unabashed vulnerability", and has been classified as emo, post-hardcore, punk rock, screamo, alternative rock, pop-punk, hard rock, and heavy metal.
-The band's early influences included Ink & Dagger, Jawbox, Fugazi, Nirvana, Refused, Jimmy Eat World, Hot Water Music, Converge, and Goldfinger.
+The Used's sound has been described as a blend of "feral rage" and "unabashed vulnerability", and has been classified as post-hardcore, emo, pop-punk, screamo, alternative rock, pop screamo, punk rock, hard rock, and heavy metal.
+In regards to the classification of the band's style, Alternative Press wrote: "We’re 99.9% sure the Used aren’t emo, we’re not quite sure what they are because they’re too dark to be, say, pop punk.
+Like so many of the most interesting bands, they don’t easily fit in anywhere."

+The band's early influences included Grade, Texas is the Reason, Sunny Day Real Estate, the Casket Lottery, At the Drive-In, Glassjaw, Deftones, Ink & Dagger, Jawbox, Fugazi, Nirvana, Refused, Strife, One King Down, Rage Against the Machine, Pearl Jam, Sepultura, Earth Crisis, Snapcase, Blind Melon, Jimmy Eat World, Hot Water Music, Converge, and Goldfinger.
 In 2007, bassist Jeph Howard stated, "We just don't consider ourselves 'emo' or 'screamo' and we never have.
 We're a rock band, that's all we've ever been."
 However, in a 2023 interview, McCracken admitted, "I used to cringe about that term ‘emo’ but I think we’ve swallowed it… We are emo."

 For Artwork, McCracken described their genre as "gross pop".
-On their fifth album Vulnerable, McCracken stated that there is a lot of hip hop influence, beats and drum and bass kind of stuff but it is also still the Used record with many soft and heavy, brutal, sharp, bright sounds and the tempos are anywhere from ultra-slow to super fast and heavy.
+On their fifth album, Vulnerable, McCracken stated that there is a lot of hip hop influence, beats and drum and bass kind of stuff but it is also still the Used record with many soft and heavy, brutal, sharp, bright sounds and the tempos are anywhere from ultra-slow to super fast and heavy.